 In this Midrash, R. Yehuda and R. Nehemiah play “hypothetical history” with Noah, speculating how his legacy might have been affected had he been born several centuries later.
 It is thanks to these sages that Jewish educators throughout the ages have traditionally introduced their students to Noah by contrasting him, either favorably or otherwise, with our patriarch Abraham.
 Today there are dozens of essays and lectures available on this topic, both in English and in Hebrew.

 Yet perhaps there is another patriarch with whom we might fruitfully compare Noah: Abraham’s son, Isaac.
-In fact, the sense we get as we carefully read over the Biblical text is that it deliberately casts these characters as foils for each other.
+In fact, the sense we get as we carefully read over the Biblical text is that it deliberately casts these two as foils for each other.
 Consider:

 - The announcement of Noah’s birth, like that of Isaac’s impending birth, occurs immediately after we are informed that society has become steeped in immorality.
 Before Noah is born, the Torah states: “Hashem saw that the wickedness of man was great upon the earth, and that every product of the thoughts of his heart was but evil always” (Gen. 6:5).
 Before Hashem reveals that Sarah will give birth to Isaac, He declares: “The outcry of Sodom and Gomorrah has become great, for their sin has been exceedingly grave” (Gen. 18:20).